Eucharist

 Starting at the front of the church, people go forward from their seats to the communion rail.
 When the people nearby go forward, just follow others up to the front of the church.
 Kneel or stand at the railing.

-If you cannot walk easily, but wish to receive Communion, notify an usher/greeter and the priest and Eucharistic minister will come to you.
+If you cannot walk easily, but wish to receive Communion, notify an usher/greeter and the priest will come to you, after others have been served at the altar rail.

 If you don’t wish to receive Communion, but would like a blessing from the priest, come to the railing and cross your arms on your chest.